Rounding Error Analysis of Linear Recurrences Using Generating Series: Generating Series

 noting that the operators of infinite order with respect to $S^{- 1}$ that may appear when the coefficients of the differential equation are series are applied to sequences that vanish for negative~$n$. \end{proof}

-Generating series of sequences satisfying recurrences of the form~\eqref{eq:rec}---that is, by Lemma~\ref{lem:recdeq}, formal series solutions of linear differential equations with polynomial coefficients---are called {\tmem{differentially finite}} or {\tmem{holonomic}}.
+Generating series of sequences satisfying recurrences of the form~\eqref{eq:rec}---in other words, by Lemma~\ref{lem:recdeq}, formal series solutions of linear differential equations with polynomial coefficients---are called {\tmem{differentially finite}} or {\tmem{holonomic}}.
 We refer the reader to~{\cite{Kauers2013,Salvy2019}} for an overview of the powerful techniques available to manipulate these series and their generalizations to several variables.